twr14152/svedka/README.md

 # svedka
-# Using a Raspberry PI create a functional web server
+# Using Flask web framework create a web server on Rasperry PI

 1. This project will be python3 and flask
-2. Hardware will be a 16G Raspberry PI 3 running Raspian
+2. Hardware will be a 16G Raspberry PI3 running Raspian
 3. Document as we go
 4. <>